 The Aduna brand mission is to breathe the vibrancy of Africa into the daily lives of people all over the world, creating a virtuous circle of positive impact.
 Aduna sources its ingredients directly from small-scale producers.
-1,100 women in Upper East Ghana are receiving sustainable income flows through Aduna’s baobab supply chain, enabling them to provide basic needs for their families.
+Over 2,000 women in Upper East Ghana are receiving sustainable income flows through Aduna’s baobab supply chain, enabling them to provide basic needs for their families.

 Our packaging: Wax print meets pop art.

 A lot of people ask us whether there is a story behind our packaging.
 The answer is most definitely ‘yes’.
 In true Aduna style, the packaging is a creative collaboration - between ourselves, our creative friends and the wonderful and talented people at Carter Wong Design.
 When we set out to create our first wax print pattern we were looking for a ‘real life’ wax print designer to help us achieve the authentic look and feel we wanted.
 We found one.
 But far from being the Ghanaian or Nigerian female designer we expected, his name was Craig and he came from Lancashire, North West England.